jlbradley1844/jlbradley1844.github.io/_drafts/virtues-intermediate-exercises.md

 not forced to read.
 I make some effots to ensure this is read, but will not evangelize for it.

-Teaching is not to be confused with evangelism.
-Teaching is, um, teaching, and if you find these practices good, it is only natural you would tell others who may benefit.

 ## Personal Growth through Life Stages

 I've discussed practices on a day-by-day basis.
 Now I'd like to take